Metbah Lyngdoh

 Metbah Lyngdoh is a United Democratic Party politician from Meghalaya, India.
-He was elected to the Meghalaya Legislative Assembly elections in 2008, 2013 and 2018 from Mairang constituency as a candidate of United Democratic Party.
+He was elected to the Meghalaya Legislative Assembly elections in 2008, 2013 and 2018 from the Mairang constituency as a candidate of the United Democratic Party.
 Lyngdoh, for the fourth time consecutively, was elected to the 11th Meghalaya Legislative Assembly in 2023.
-He was the speaker of Meghalaya Legislative Assembly.
-He is also United Democratic Party president after the death of Donkupar Roy.
-He was Minister of Excise Registration Taxation Stamps, Home (Civil Defence and Home Guards), Tourism, and Water Resources in Conrad Sangma ministry from 2018 to 2019.He is also the current minister for the Power Department, Textiles Department, Water Resources Department, and Taxation Department under the MDA 2.0.
+He served as speaker of the Meghalaya Legislative Assembly.
+He has also served as United Democratic Party president after the death of Donkupar Roy.
+He was Minister of Excise Registration Taxation Stamps, Home (Civil Defence and Home Guards), Tourism, and Water Resources in Conrad Sangma ministry from 2018 to 2019.
+He is also the current minister for the Power Department, Textiles Department, Water Resources Department, and Taxation Department under the MDA 2.0.